-So this is what I’ve noticed about trying to lose weight.
+This is what I’ve noticed about trying to lose weight.

 Four brownies later I’m contrite and ready to walk-the-walk.
 Now I will eat celery to make up for the brownies.
-So I eat celery.
+So, I eat celery.
 I should add some peanut butter for protein because protein staves off hunger pangs.
 But how many points are in peanut butter?
 One tablespoon is three points.

 WTF?
 A tablespoon?

 I’ve eaten enough peanut butter to get six North American Brown Bears through winter hibernation.
 I’ve eaten enough peanut butter to fuel Michael Phelps to his 17th Olympic Medal.
 I’ve blown the day.

 Might as well finish off the Halloween candy.